joravkumar/GCTranscriptionConnector-Google/README.md

 - **main.py**
   - Main entry point that starts the WebSocket server.
-  - Validates incoming connections and delegates handling to `AudioHookServer`.
+  - Validates incoming connections and delegates handling to AudioHookServer.
-  - Includes WebSocket handshake validation and health endpoint (`/health`) for Digital Ocean.
+  - Includes WebSocket handshake validation and health endpoint (/health) for Digital Ocean.

 - **audio_hook_server.py**
-  - Contains the `AudioHookServer` class, which manages:
+  - Contains the AudioHookServer class, which manages:
     - Session lifecycle (open, ping, close, etc.).
     - Audio frame processing and rate limiting.
     - Transcription and (optionally) translation event sending back to Genesys Cloud.
-  - For probe connections, the server sends the list of supported languages (as defined in the `SUPPORTED_LANGUAGES` environment variable) to Genesys Cloud.
+  - For probe connections, the server sends the list of supported languages (as defined in the SUPPORTED_LANGUAGES environment variable) to Genesys Cloud.

 - **google_speech_transcription.py**
-  - Implements the `StreamingTranscription` class for real-time transcription using Google Cloud Speech-to-Text.
+  - Implements the StreamingTranscription class for real-time transcription using Google Cloud Speech-to-Text.
   - Handles audio conversion from PCMU to PCM16 and feeds it to the API.
-  - Includes `normalize_language_code` for BCP-47 language code normalization.
+  - Includes normalize_language_code for BCP-47 language code normalization.

 - **google_gemini_translation.py**
-  - Implements the `translate_with_gemini` function for translating text using Google Gemini.
+  - Implements the translate_with_gemini function for translating text using Google Gemini.
   - Uses structured output (via Pydantic) to ensure only the translation is returned.
   - Handles translation errors and logs them appropriately.

 - **rate_limiter.py**
-  - Provides an asynchronous rate limiter (`RateLimiter`) to throttle message sending.
+  - Provides an asynchronous rate limiter (RateLimiter) to throttle message sending.
   - Supports Genesys Cloud's rate limits (e.g., 5 messages/sec, 25 burst limit).

 - **config.py**
   - Loads all configuration variables from environment variables.
-  - Includes settings for Google Cloud, Google Gemini, Genesys, rate limiting, supported languages, and the new `ENABLE_GEMINI` flag.
+  - Includes settings for Google Cloud, Google Gemini, Genesys, rate limiting, and supported languages.

 - **utils.py**
   - Contains helper functions:
-    - `format_json`: Pretty-prints JSON for logging.
+    - format_json: Pretty-prints JSON for logging.
-    - `parse_iso8601_duration`: Parses ISO 8601 duration strings for rate limiting.
+    - parse_iso8601_duration: Parses ISO 8601 duration strings for rate limiting.

 - **requirements.txt**
   - Lists all Python dependencies required for the project.